azsk/AzTS-docs/Control coverage/Feature/LoadBalancer.md

 		Run Enable-DDoSProtectionPlanOnVirtualNetwork to remediate the Virtual Network(s) retrieved from above command.
 	Run command :

-		Retrieve-LoadBalancerSubnetNSGNotConfigure to retrieve the list of LoadBalancer subnet where NSG is not configured.
+		Retrieve-LoadBalancerSubnetNSGNotConfigured to retrieve the list of LoadBalancer subnet where NSG is not configured.

 		Run Add-NSGConfigurationOnSubnet to remediate the Subnet(s) retrieved from above command.